Rules in Amazon EventBridge - Amazon EventBridge

 You can create rules that match against incoming events based on event data criteria (called an event pattern).
 An event pattern defines the event structure and the fields that a rule matches.
 If an event matches the criteria defined in the event pattern, EventBridge sends it to the target(s) you specify.

-For more information, see Creating Amazon EventBridge rules that react to events.
+For more information, see Creating rules that react to events in Amazon EventBridge.

 You can also create rules that sends events to the specified targets at specified intervals.
 For example, to periodically run an Lambda function, you can create a rule to run on a schedule.